 Castle spotting is one of the best things you can do in Extremadura.
 There are over 330 castles in the region, most of which are free to visit.
 Many aren’t in particularly good condition but are still worth the drive.
-Trevejo castle is one of them, and that’s where we headed to during our latest mini-trip to Sierra de Gata, after visiting Santibáñez el Alto.
+Trevejo castle is one of them, and that’s where I headed to during my latest mini-trip to Sierra de Gata, after visiting Santibáñez el Alto.

 This article is NOT sponsored.
 That means:

 •I have NOT been paid for writing it.

 •I have NOT received any other form of compensation (free products or services) in exchange.

 Trevejo is tiny.
 So much so that it belongs to nearby and less tiny (460 inhabitants) Villamiel.
 The 24 souls living in Trevejo seem determined to not let the village die; at least three rural properties offer a place to stay to those looking to see the main tourist attraction – the castle.

 About the castle

 Trevejo’s castle was built on the remains of a Moorish fortress dating back to the 12th century.
 The fortress changed hands throughout centuries – from Alfonso VII, Christian King of Leon and Castile, to different military orders – and was turned into a castle.
 Due to its strategic location, it played an important role during the War of Succession against the Portuguese.
 It was later destroyed in the 18th century during the Spanish War of Independence by the Napoleonic army in retreat.
 The remains that can be seen today date from the 15th century.